Poland: Bill allowing judges to be punished signed into law

-WARSAW, Poland (AP) — Polish President Andrzej Duda on Tuesday signed into law a much-criticized legislation that gives politicians the power to fine and fire judges whose actions and decisions they consider harmful.
+WARSAW, Poland (AP) — Polish President Andrzej Duda on Tuesday signed into law much-criticized legislation that gives politicians the power to fine and fire judges whose actions and decisions they consider harmful.

 The legislation has drawn condemnation from the European Union and international human rights organizations as well as from Poland’s opposition and some judges.
 They say it violates the basic democratic values of judicial independence and the system of checks and balances and puts judges under political control.